-- Incline feeding- feed baby on an incline to reduce gas; laying flat allows air to build up and can lead to uncomfortable gas.
+- Incline feeding- feeding baby on an incline can reduce gas; laying baby completely flat allows air to build up and can lead to uncomfortable gas.
 An incline of 45 degrees is best for bottle feeding.

 - Switch Sides- If you are switching from breastfeeding, mimic switching sides like when you breastfeed when you first introduce a bottle.

 - Baby Cues- Learn your baby’s cues that tell you when they are done eating.
-If the baby pulls away or turns head, they may be done or need to take a break.
+If the baby pulls away or turns their head, they may be done or need to take a break.

 - Only feed when interested- If you give your baby a break from eating and you try again, and they don’t seem interested, they are done.

 - Burp Baby- During a break or when you switch sides, you can burp your baby.
-Try to burp baby every 2-3 oz, so they don’t accumulate any air.
+Try to burp the baby every 2-3 oz, so they don’t accumulate any air.